 Alexandra Geraets is an fan of story-driven video games.
 She's an even more avid fan of exploring how and why they resonate with all of us.
 Her essays have been found on Village Voice Media.

-One Response to “Satisfy The Ending”
+2 Responses to “Satisfy The Ending”

 Leave a Reply